-A short synopsis of the first lesson in Rabbi Ginsburgh’s three-part series on the Beinoni, the Intermediary described in the Tanya.
+A short synopsis of Rabbi Ginsburgh’s lecture series on the Beinoni, the Intermediary person described in the Tanya, as synthesis.

 At first glance, it may seem that the beinoni, the intermediary personality in the Tanya – which essentially depicts us all, is a type of compromise between the pious tzaddik and the wicked rasha.
 But is that really our essence?